Oxymetaphoric/milestone_project_3/README.md

 | image_url | string(512) | | | Yes |

 The review table will need to assign each review an ID that is autoincrementing, and will again be the primary key.
-However it will additionally require the foreignn keys of user_id and game_id to link the review to the user to the game. we will also need to assign the current date/tiem to the review.
+However it will additionally require the foreign keys of user_id and game_id to link the review to the user to the game. we will also need to assign the current date/time to the review.

 Review Table
 | Column Name | Data Type | Constraints | Key | Nullable |